thiagotn/svadmin/README.md

   </a>
 </p>

-POC for the validation of github actions in a project with svelte-kit, docker and k8s resources.
+POC for the validation of github actions in a project with svelte-kit, docker and Kubernetes resources.

 ## TODO list